crypto-bundle/bc-wallet-eth-hdwallet/README.md

 ## Description

-Implementation of **Hierarchical Deterministic Wallet** for EVM-like blockhains.
+Implementation of **Hierarchical Deterministic Wallet** for EVM-like blockchains.

 Plugin support all EVM-like blockchains.
 All you need it set right values of ```NetworkChainID``` and ```CoinType``` variables.
 The plugin has 2 ways to set the desired variable values: